Droog71/Overgrown/README.md

 Clone this repository to C:\ so the source code is present at C:\Overgrown <br />
 Extract the downloaded SFML package to C:\ so SFML is present at C:\SFML-2.5.1 <br />
 Run the compile_windows.bat script <br />
-Run Overgrown.exe to play the game <br />
-To run the game in a window, use the command line argument '-window' <br />
-ie: 'Overgrown.exe -window 1280 720' <br />
-The window cannot be smaller than 1280x720 <br />

 _Mac:_ <br />